-If you would like all this information in one convenient place and even more paint colour combinations to use with Mascarpone, take a look at my new Mascarpone Essential Colour Guide.
+If you would like all this information in one convenient place and even more paint colour combinations to use with Mascarpone, take a look at my Mascarpone Perfect Colour Palette.
 A must-have for any colour enthusiast or design professional.

 As a Certified True Colour Expert and an award-winning interior design professional, I’ve worked with many homeowners on a huge variety of residential design projects.

 My goal is to give you the confidence to make educated decisions about your own paint choices.

 A slightly creamy white, Mascarpone is a great choice if you are looking for a white that’s not too crisp and bright.

 Keep in mind it may look different in your space depending on the lighting and what other decorative elements you pair with it in your interior decorating project.